hannahdesmond/mastery-curriculum/chapter6/README.md

 OK, this game sucks, but it's an interesting thing to build out.
 Before jumping into coding up the requirements, let's think about what we already know.

-First thing: this is a game.
-It has repeat actions: we're going to need a `while true` loop.
+Firstly, this is a game.
+It has repeat actions so we're going to need a `while true` loop.
 We have to get user input twice \(once for the first move, then again for the second move\).

-Second thing: we need something to track what's happened across both moves \(is this the first move or the second move?\).
+Secondly, we need something to track what's happened across both moves \(is this the first move or the second move?\).
 Since the moves will probably happen in a `while` loop, we're probably going to need an accumulator to track the loop.

-Third thing: It has a `break` condition when the user dies or wins: we're going to need `break`, probably.
+Third, It has a `break` condition when the user dies or wins so we're going to need `break`, probably.

 So, put those things together, and we'll probably have something like this: